 Lido Stone Works, a manufacturer of high-end stone installations for architectural firms worldwide, wanted a more automated production environment so that it could improve efficiency, as well as remote assistance to reduce downtime.

-Teamed with Breton to implement an intelligent system that includes Windows Embedded, Windows Server, Microsoft SQL Server, Windows Azure, and Microsoft .NET Framework with a remote assistance solution from ASEM that connects equipment and barcode scanners to back-end server infrastructure.
+Teamed with Breton to implement a system that includes Windows Embedded, Windows Server, Microsoft SQL Server, Windows Azure, and Microsoft .NET Framework with a remote assistance solution from ASEM that connects equipment and barcode scanners to back-end server infrastructure.

 Since implementing its Windows Embedded solution, Lido has increased revenue by 70 percent and upped productivity by 30 percent.
 The system also eases the design process, paving the way for more innovation.
 Lido’s partner, Breton, can now service machinery remotely, cutting travel costs by more than $500,000.